cytopia/devilbox/docs/configuration-files/env-file.rst

     **Customize your virtual host**
       When you want to find out more how to actually customize each virtual host to its own need, read up more on :ref:`custom_vhost`.
+    **Tutorials**
+      Also have a look at this tutorial which is a walk-through showing you how to modify a virtual host and make it serve all files for multiple sub domains (server names):
+      :ref:`tutorial_adding_sub_domains`

 MySQL